krullgit/Farmero---Satellite-Image-Processing/README.md

 - Steps to create the Google-cloud instance and moving docker to the cloud

 ## 3. Disease prediction (Tensorflow, Keras, Python)
-- Navigate to the plant_disease_detection folder to find the ipython notebook which has the description of the Alexnet implemented on the dataset ( Dataset is not uploaded since it is 1.67 GB ).
+- Navigate to the plant_disease_detection folder to find the ipython notebook which has the description of the Alexnet implemented on the dataset ( Please find the dataset in this location: https://drive.google.com/drive/folders/1dh7QRQPWtkv-3Kq2t7QeuO7Pr-mWBzYi?usp=sharing).
-Put the link to the dataset - HERE!
 - Python code for relating diseases with the possible mitigation cases can be found in this folder.

 Alexnet model, Mobilenet Model